 - You should see a progress bar loading if the unit is connected to a display.

 Note: Do not disconnect power during this process.
 Doing so may result in damage to the unit.

 - After 15-20 minutes the progress bar will complete and the display will show a black screen.
 2

 - Disconnect power, wait 15 - 20 seconds, and then reconnect power to the AT-WAVE-101

 Once completed, please check here for the latest AT-WAVE-101 Firmware

 If you continue to experience issues with your unit after following this USB Recovery Process, please reach out to Atlona Technical Support on your existing Support Ticket, or create a new one by emailing email@example.com or calling (408) 962-0515, and a Technical Support Engineer will assist you further.

-2: You can use the USB 2.0 port but the length of time you need to wait will be dependent upon the speed of the USB drive being used for the recovery process.
+2: You can use the USB 2.0 port, but the length of time you need to wait will depend upon the speed of the USB drive being used for recovery.